silefort/silefort.github.io/README.md

 ### Update your website

 Once you've worked on your website (mostly working with markdown pages and pelicanconf ), you can update your html pages using the following command:

+    $ docker exec pelican make html

+or ( if answered "no" to "Do you want to generate a tasks.py/Makefile to automate generation and publishing?" )

     $ docker exec pelican pelican content -o output -s publishconf.py